Program Pina Bausch x Germaine Acogny

 Ecole des Sables

-In 2024, Dance Reflections by Van Cleef & Arpels is supporting the Shanghai International Dance Center Theater and the China Shanghai International Arts Festival for the presentation of a Pina Bausch x Germaine Acogny three-part program interpreted by the Ecole des Sables.
+In 2024, Dance Reflections by Van Cleef & Arpels is supporting the Shanghai International Dance Center Theater and the China Shanghai International Arts Festival for the presentation of a Pina Bausch x Germaine Acogny three-part program.

-This special three-part program marks the first collaboration between the Pina Bausch Foundation in Germany, the École des Sables in Senegal and a Sadler’s Wells in the United Kingdom, a world-renowned organization dedicated to international dance.
+This program marks the first collaboration between the Pina Bausch Foundation in Germany, the École des Sables in Senegal and the Sadler’s Wells in the United Kingdom.

-Homage to the Ancestors was created and will be performed by Germaine Acogny, often credited as the “Mother of contemporary African dance.”
+Homage to the Ancestors was created and is performed by Germaine Acogny, often credited as the “Mother of contemporary African dance.”
 The work merges traditional rituals with contemporary dance in tribute to the artist’s lineage.
-Premiered exclusively in Benin in 2023, this piece has never been performed outside of Africa.

 about the artists